semwett0301/test-task/README.md

 4. [http://localhost:8000](http://localhost:8000) and [http://localhost:8000/ads](http://localhost:8000/ads) should return AdsList component
 5. AdDetails should be available at [http://localhost:8000/ads/:id](http://localhost:8000/ads/:id)
 6. `nx lint frontend` should not return eny erorrs.
-7. Once the app is ready, submit a PR to the main branch of **this** repository.
+7. Once the app is ready, submit a PR to the main branch of **YOUR** repository and message to your contact from our team.

 ### AdsList component